rthomas29/rthomas29.github.io/about.md

 <h1 class="display-2">Hey, I'm Rakeem.</h1>

 <p class="lead">I'm always down for productive conversation and positive energy.
 I enjoy solving problems and implementing solutions on the web.
-Full Stack JavaScript is my current toolkit, and I love adding new, shiny tools to that set. <em>I'm looking for challenging opportunities to learn and grow as a web developer, and as a teammate. </em>You can find me on <a href='https://www.twitter.com/rthom4s'>Twitter</a> and <a href='https://www.linkedin.com/in/rakeemthomas/'>LinkedIn</a>.
+I primarily work with JavaScript, but I am open to learning new languages and their tools. <em>I'm looking for challenging opportunities to learn and grow as a teammate and engineer. </em>You can find me on <a href='https://www.linkedin.com/in/rakeemthomas/'>LinkedIn</a> and <a href='https://www.twitter.com/rthom4s'>Twitter</a>.
 Let's work!</p>

 <h2 class="skills-header">Core Skills</h2>
 <div class="grid-wrapper container">